wf4ever/ro-catalogue/v0.1/minim-evaluation/qskos-summary.md

 ## Linked Data Specific Issues

 ### Missing In-Links

 > When vocabularies are published on the Web, SKOS concepts become linkable resources.
 Estimating the number of in-links and identifying the concepts without any in-links, can indicate the importance of a concept.
 We estimate the number of in-links by iterating over all elements in AC and querying the [Sindice](http://sindice.com/) SPARQL endpoint for triples containing the concept’s URI in the object part.
 Empty query results are indicators for missing in-links.

 >http://sindice.com/ indexes the Web of Data, which is composed of pages with semantic markup in RDF, RDFa, Microformats, or Microdata.
 Currently [June 2012?] it covers approximately 230M documents with over 11 billion triples.

-This would require making namespaces visible to Minim checklist items, _and_ providing a mechanism to use queries against external SPARQL services.
+This would require making namespaces visible (@@really?) to Minim checklist items, _and_ providing a mechanism to use queries against external SPARQL services.

 ### Missing Out-Links